mackenzie-remote/hugoblog/content/blog/2024/05/story-time-job-05-p1-managed-security-provider/index.md

 1. The Sales Guy Who Didn't Have A Single Sale (after a year working there)

-He was caught one afternoon in the pub around the corner from the office after telling us his boss he was going out "to client site" :beer:.
+He was caught one afternoon in the pub around the corner from the office after saying he was heading out "to a client site" :beer:.
 We were told the story after witnessing a stand-up argument in our open plan office, after which he stormed out and never came back.

 2. The Sales Guy Who Didn't Come Back After His First Day

-He was a smart one, he must've done the maths on his lack of prospective commission after seeing the tumbleweeds in our *Customer Relationship Management* database.
+He was a smart one, he must've done the maths on his lack of prospective commission after seeing the tumbleweeds in the *Customer Relationship Management* database.

 3. The Sales Guy Who Didn't Have Transport